lino-framework/cg/docs/lifecycle.rst

 Stable
 ------

-The normal state of a production site.
+The normal state of a :term:`production site`.
 The primary goal of a site in this state is that it just works: the server is always available, no changes in behaviour which would confuse users.

 Any issues reported by the site operator are collected as change requests